achal-shah/uploadflights/README.md

 Along the way, I picked up some good learning with tooling, etc.

 ### Visual Studio Code and WSL
-I have Windows Subsystem for Linux running on my machine, with a Debian distribution (to keep it close to Raspbabian).
+I have Windows Subsystem for Linux running on my machine, with a Debian distribution (to keep it close to Raspabian).
 I learnt how to use VS Code directly with WSL.
 You first have to install the Visual Studio Code Remove Development Extension [pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).
 Then you fire up your Debian Bash shell and navigate to the location of your project and type in "code .".
 The first time you do this, it will install a small server to allow VS Code to interact with WSL.